Robo-Calls Are Killing Me!

 Robo-Calls have gotten out of control.
 If you think that you've been subjected to more over the years, your right!

-As a business owner with my primary means of marketing being my website, I receive lots of Robo-Calls.
+As a business owner as my primary means of marketing is my website, I receive lots of Robo-Calls.
 On any given day, I receive a minimum of 5 calls and sometimes as many as 15!
 I did a Google search of my phone number and its listed on too many places to count.

 Taking My Energy